samsheffield/Unreal_Engine_Workshop/docs/week13.md

 # Creating Movement

 ## Demo video
-I will have a video of today's demos uploaded by tomorrow (just needs editing!)
+[Here is a link](https://youtu.be/cUnFn5rq9JI?si=LMKa5fcwjTw5rRVK) to a video of today's demos.

 ## Assets for today's Demo
 [Here is a link](https://drive.google.com/file/d/1UvXVqyHmepPoWlY-raefQ6H5vevsMpnJ/view?usp=sharing) to some assets for this week's demos (courtesy of Mixamo.com).